bowencool/blog/src/content/blog/how-to-encrypt-backup-your-data-on-your-nas.md

 ### [Kopia](https://github.com/kopia/kopia/)

-It is also a very good tool, but it is still in the beta stage.
-I also tried it and felt that it was much better than the previous two.
+It's also an excellent tool, but it's still in beta.
+I also tried it out and it has all the advantages of the first two and feels much better than the first two.
+See below for the hands-on section.

 ## Storage Endpoint Selection